 Click to find an existing baby playgroup, or, if you are part of a Mother's group and would like to start your own baby playgroup in your local area, contact us.

 Playgroup NSW has a long tradition of supporting culturally and linguistically diverse families through introducing language and culture specific playgroup experiences.
 We offer offer playgroups specifically catering to over 20 different languages and/or cultures.
 View video of Lakemba Indonesia playgroup.

 Click to search and use the “Playgroup Type” drop down menu to find a language or cultural specific group near you.

-Intergenerational playgroups bring together three generations – seniors, children and their parents.
+Timeless Play Intergenerational Playgroups bring together three generations – seniors, children and their parents.
 Interacting with seniors adds a new dimension to the playgroup experience for children, and can be especially enriching for children who don’t have access spending time with their grandparents.
 Often located in aged care environments, these playgroups are a joyful celebration between multiple generations.

 Rainbow playgroups create inclusive, supportive and positive playgroup experiences for lesbian, gay, bisexual, transgender and intersex (LGBTI) parents and carers.
 Rainbow playgroups can provide peer support networks, create opportunities for parents to share ideas and experiences while children meet others and play.

 Contact us to find out more about Rainbow playgroups.

 PlayConnect groups for families with a child with autism